SymJAX/SymJAX/docs/index.rst

 - :ref:`symjax-rl` : like `tfagents`_ or OpenAI `SpinningUp`_ and `Baselines`_ (no environment is implemented as `Gym`_ already provides a large collection), submodules are

-  + :py:mod:`symjax.rl.utils` providing utilities to interesact with environments, play, learn, buffers, ...
+  + :py:mod:`symjax.rl.utils` providing utilities to interact with environments, play, learn, buffers, ...
   + :py:mod:`symjax.rl.agents` providing the basic agents such as DDPG, PPO, DQN, ...

 Tutorials
 ---------

+SymJAX
+''''''

 - :ref:`function`
 - :ref:`clone`